sodafoundation/community/events/OSI2021/hackathon.md

 Q. How will we receive the prizes (if won) and certificates?
 A. We’ll provide all the winners with the digital certificate.
 The Amazon gift coupon code will be mailed to their email.
+In case a team has more than one member then the prize will be divided equally among the team members.